zchatt5/osticket-prereqs/README.md

 <img width="1874" height="881" alt="image" src="https://github.com/user-attachments/assets/8de4c4a8-9a73-4284-bac0-17cbccdc6670" />
 </p>
 <p>
 Creating the a Virtual Machine called "ost-vm".
 Using the resource group made before (osTicket) and put it there.
+I'm also using "West US 2" as my region because that is closest to me for quicker feedback, but can be done in a different Region.
 </p>
 <br />